Amends guidance and revisits tentative decisions from external review draft of IFRS 17 Insurance Contracts.

 Our team can help insurers in the following ways:

 At the recent Trilogue meeting, the European Commission proposed a deferral of the implementation date of Solvency II to January 1, 2015, but the proposal did not reach consensus.

 Are you ready?

 - Actuarial and risk management strategies

 As the insurance market undergoes radical change, insurance companies face a difficult balancing act.
 They must identify and assess new options for value creation while continuing to manage risks and meet emerging regulatory requirements such as Solvency II and IFRS.

-Our deep global knowledge comes from our work with insurance companies, banks, pension funds, private equity firms, sovereign funds and local regulators and enables us to answer key challenges the industry faces.
+Our deep global knowledge comes from our work with insurance companies, banks, pension funds, private equity firms, sovereign funds and local regulators.

 - Recovery and resolution planning for insurers